SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## save (Lookups Classic)

 <details><summary><small>This is the classic version of the `save` operator that works with the classic Lookup Tables feature.
-For information about the new, more scalable Lookup Tables feature and the new `save` operator that works with it, see [Lookup Tables](/docs/search/lookup-tables) and [save](#save).
+For information about the new, more scalable Lookup Tables feature and the new `save` operator that works with it, see <a href="/docs/search/lookup-tables">Lookup Tables</a> and [save](#save).
 The new `save` operator allows you to merge new and changed rows, whereas, this classic `save` operator can only append to existing rows.</small></summary>

 Using the **save** operator allows you to save the results of a query into the Sumo Logic file system.
 Later, you can use the lookup operator to access the saved data.
 The save operator saves data in a simple format to a location you choose.